 Common Well Problems That Might Arise

-Owning a private well is a boon, but like all systems, it can face issues over time.
+Owning a private well is a boon, but like all systems, it can face issues over time, contamination might seep in from nearby water sources, or bedrock shifts may disrupt the water flow.
 Some of the most common issues that wells might encounter include:

 - Decreased Water Pressure: Over time, sediment and mineral deposits can accumulate in pipes, leading to reduced water pressure.
 Regular cleaning and maintenance can prevent or address this common issue.